History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 EXTENDED

 Loudspeaker systems perform more naturally if the tweeter has an extended frequency band.
-The DECCA literature of the nineteen seventies mentions a response that is practically flat up to 40.000 Hz. after which the response weakens a few dB and continues to 80.000 Hz.
+The DECCA literature of the nineteen seventies mentions a response that is practically flat up to 40.000 Hz. after which the response weakens several dB's and continues to reach the 80.000 Hz. mark.

 SOURCES